-The M5 is designed to operate with a 48 Vdc nominal battery bank.
-Only valve regulated lead acid (VRLA) absorbed glass mat (AGM) or Gel batteries are to be used in the system.
-The batteries will need to have a minimum total voltage of 47.0 Volts for first power up, or 11.75 Volts minimum per battery.
+The M5 Plus is designed to operate with a 48 Vdc nominal battery bank.
+Batteries must be in a charged condition when initially connected to the M5 Plus.
 The batteries should be installed in a dry, well-ventilated location, and away from excessive hot and cold temperatures.